goramartin/master-thesis/docs/papers/neural-networks-and-embeddings/01-semantic-search-for-large-scale-clinical-ontologies.md

 4 mills of entries from SNOMED CT.
 Algorithm is straight forward in the paper page 4.

+### Conclusion

-Otherwise it is good.
+It is good.
+The problem is that they use only labels and synonyms on the things.

-It has complementary paper [Self-learning ontological concept representation for searching and matching](https://www.semanticscholar.org/paper/Self-learning-ontological-concept-representation-Ngo-Koopman/6985beaffc63602f8978e0c58cf7855c089adc9c)
+It has complementary paper about generating the data [Self-learning ontological concept representation for searching and matching](https://www.semanticscholar.org/paper/Self-learning-ontological-concept-representation-Ngo-Koopman/6985beaffc63602f8978e0c58cf7855c089adc9c)